PrimeKey Analysis Singapore: A Property Analysis Tool for Smarter Condo Shortlisting

 What is TDSR and why does it matter?

 TDSR, or Total Debt Servicing Ratio, limits how much you can borrow by measuring your total monthly debt against income.
-Even if you qualify for a certain loan, consider whether the repayment feels comfortable after household expenses, renovation costs, and an emergency buffer.
-Verify the current threshold with MAS or your banker before committing.
+Even if you qualify for a certain loan, the repayment should still feel manageable after household expenses, renovation costs, and emergency savings.
+Always verify the current TDSR threshold with MAS, your bank, or your mortgage adviser before committing.

 Should an HDB upgrader sell first or buy first?

 It depends on your finances, risk comfort, and timeline.
-Selling first gives a clearer view of your proceeds and reduces some uncertainty, but can create a transition gap.
-Buying first reduces disruption but adds financial pressure and may involve ABSD considerations.
-The right sequence should be planned before you commit, not improvised midway.
+Selling first gives a clearer view of your sale proceeds and reduces some uncertainty, but it may create a transition gap.
+Buying first can reduce disruption, but it adds financial pressure and may involve ABSD considerations.
+The right sequence should be planned before you commit.

 Why does HDB MOP upgrader demand matter?

 HDB owners reaching their Minimum Occupation Period may form part of the future private buyer pool.
 A condo near a large upgrader catchment may see steadier resale demand.
-But this still needs checking against the price gap, affordability, location appeal, and market conditions at the time you eventually sell.
+However, this still needs to be checked against the price gap, affordability, location appeal, competing supply, and market conditions when you eventually sell.

 Can PrimeKey Analysis predict property profit?

 No tool can guarantee profit or predict returns with certainty.
-PrimeKey can highlight stronger or weaker fundamentals using structured factors, but future performance depends on entry price, market cycle, policy changes, interest rates, holding period, demand, and your own financial position.
-Treat it as a comparison aid, not a forecast.
+PrimeKey Analysis can highlight stronger or weaker fundamentals using structured factors, but future performance depends on entry price, market cycle, policy changes, interest rates, holding period, buyer demand, rental demand, and your own financial position.

 What My Clients Say | Genuine Experiences